RandomSE/Multi-Language-Task-Manager-API/Multi-Language-Task-Manager-API/README.txt

 Key: Content-Type
 Value: application/json
-Set Body: Click on the Body tab, select raw and JSON from the dropdown, and enter: json
+Set Body: Click on the Body tab, select raw and JSON from the dropdown, and enter:
-Copy code

 {
   "task": "New Task"
 }

 Send Request: Click the Send button.
 Delete a Task
 Select Method: DELETE
-Enter URL: http://localhost:8081/tasks/1 (replace 1 with the task ID) Send Request: Click the Send button.
+Enter URL: http://localhost:8081/tasks/1 (replace 1 with the task ID) - automatically assigned, changing the id in JSON does not affect this.
+Send Request: Click the Send button.